area4lib/area4/CONTRIBUTING.md

 ## Divider style
 The divider style can be found in the `info for devs` section of the documentation.

+## Betas
+Help us test new code with betas!
+They are WIP builds that are not finished and may contain bugs, and it helps us to find those before we deploy to PyPI.
+Betas can be found in issues when we have decided to use them.

 ## Documentation format
 When adding dividers, it must be added to the list of dividers in the docs (`/projectrootfolder/docs/div-looks.rst`) as well as have its own docs in the function in the code.